dufferzafar/dufferzafar.github.com/_posts/2017-07-12-games-ive-played.md

 ### Tekken 3

 I don't remember the first time I played tekken but I imagine it was on that arcade-game-machine somewhere.
-What I do remember though is playing this in 12th (and my drop year), practicing combos (with Paul & Eddy), having matches agains Amit & Ravi.
+What I do remember though is playing this in 12th (and my drop year), practicing combos (with Paul & Eddy), having matches against Amit & Ravi.

 I don't play it anymore because I don't think my laptop keyboard will be able to take the beating.